Taxation in Oklahoma: Revenue Purpose

 Both the State sales and use taxes are earmarked by the Oklahoma Legislature to support specific state agencies and/or funds:

 Gross Production Tax

 The State levies a gross production tax on the removal of natural products from Oklahoma's land or water.
 The gross production tax was established in 1910 to tax the extraction of natural gas and oil.
 With the elimination of State-level property taxation, the gross production tax began an important source of State revenue.
 The current State gross production tax takes the form of an excise tax, with the amount of the tax based upon the sale price of oil and natural gas.

-State sales taxes are the fourth largest source of revenue for the State government, accounting for approximately 6% of total state revenue.
+Gross Production taxes are the fourth largest source of revenue for the State government, accounting for approximately 6% of total state revenue.

 Tax Rates

 Oklahoma state law has imposed several taxes on the removal of natural resources of the State: